Robinpig/Note/docs/CS/Java/Netty/Netty.md

 - AdaptiveRecvByteBufAllocator try 2 reduce size and expand quickly
 - default execute in WorkerEventLoop, also can define own ThreadPool when add Handlers

+> [!TIP]
+>
+> Don't use EventLoopGroup to execute business because of its thread affinity.

 ```plantuml
 skinparam backgroundColor #DDDDDD